cunnie/docs/ghetto_raid.md

 ### 5. Boot FreeNAS
 We do the following:

-* place the USB key in one of the black USB 2 slots, *not* one of the blue USB 3 slots&mdash;USB 3 support is flaky.
+* place the USB key in one of the black USB 2 slots, *not* one of the blue USB 3 slots (USB 3.0 support is available if needed, check the [FreeNAS User Guide](http://web.freenas.org/images/resources/freenas9.2.1/freenas9.2.1_guide.pdf) for more information.
 * connect an ethernet cable to the ethernet port that is closest to the blue USB slots
 * turn on the machine: it boots from the USB key without needing modified BIOS settings